To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 If you’re looking for a site that offers a large variety of courses and also lets you share your knowledge with others, Udemy is your best bet.
 Udemy has it all, from photography to cooking to programming and everything in between.

 You’ll be able to expand your skills of all types and levels with the help of Udemy, currently the world’s largest destination for online learning.
-The best way to explain Udemy is that it is a combination of LinkedIn Learning and Treehouse.
+The best way to explain Udemy is that it’s a combination of LinkedIn Learning and Treehouse.

-Udemy covers the creative courses, while also covering the more technical career-building courses like web coding, programming, finance and graphic design.
+Udemy offers tons of creative courses, while also covering the more technical career-building courses like web coding, programming, finance and graphic design.
 You can also learn on the go on your device to watch courses anytime, any place.
 For those of you who are experts, you can make a little extra money by applying to teach a class too.

 Here is a look at Udemy’s interface:

-Udemy has you pay by the course anywhere from $11.99 to $200.
+Udemy has you pay by the course anywhere from $11.99 to $200, but a majority of courses fall between $18.99 and $29.99.
 There are no subscription plans, contracts or monthly fees for individuals.

 Instructors receive a percentage of the profit made by their course.
 If you decide to create a course and it gets approved, you will get a portion of the profits.